Edén Pastora: Contra

 Pastora became disenchanted with the turn of the revolution when most of the Sandinista leaders moved to the luxury residences of Managua; he felt the leadership was doing too little to benefit the campesinos and aboriginal tribes he represented and was overly concerned with propagating ideological consistency in a poorly concealed bid to consolidate Ortega's political power.
-Consequently, Pastora turned against the Sandinista regime to fight against it.
+Pastora turned against the Sandinista regime.
 He once again began military operations in southern Nicaragua, loosely federated with northern forces which, composed mostly of highly paid former National Guard members and some Miskito Indians, were collectively referred to as the Contras.
 From a military standpoint, Pastora's efforts contributed much less than did forces in the north.

 Pastora also received less support from the US government; whether his performance was a result or cause of this disparity is subject to debate.
 Military achievements aside, the presence of Pastora, a former FSLN revolutionary hero, among the Contras, helped the public image of the Contras abroad and provided a sort of public-relations counterweight to the bad reputation accorded to the FDN faction (mostly led by ex-National-Guard "Somocistas").
 However, Pastora soon lost whatever popularity he might have had among common Nicaraguans as he adopted the strategy of the northern Contras, committing human rights abuses while mostly avoiding direct encounters with the Nicaraguan military.

 In 1984, Pastora was apparently the intended target of the La Penca bombing, which killed four people at a press conference he was holding.
 He was seriously wounded.

 Pastora became disillusioned with Nicaragua and became a refugee in Costa Rica during the 1990s, where he became a citizen.
 Later, however, he returned to Nicaragua.